tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 The same approach is applied in Uplink direction and second ``LteSimpleSpectrumPhy`` is attached to Uplink Channel.
 Test passes if UE served by eNB with FR algorithm is served in DL and UL with expected RBs and with expected power level.
-Test vector comprise a configuration for Strict FR, Soft FR, Soft FFR, Enchanced FFR.
+Test vector comprise a configuration for Strict FR, Soft FR, Soft FFR, Enhanced FFR.
 Each FR algorithm is tested with all schedulers, which support FR (i.e. PF, PSS, CQA, TD-TBFQ, FD-TBFQ).
 (Hard FR do not use UE measurements, so there is no point to perform this type of test for Hard FR).